marijnh/Eloquent-JavaScript/01_values.md

 {{index "+ operator", arithmetic, "* operator", "- operator"}}

-When an operator is applied to the “wrong” type of value, JavaScript will quietly convert that value to the type it needs, using a set of rules that often aren't what you want or expect.
+When an operator is applied to the "wrong" type of value, JavaScript will quietly convert that value to the type it needs, using a set of rules that often aren't what you want or expect.
 This is called _((type coercion))_.
 The `null` in the first expression becomes `0`,